-Restricted Cash-For the quarter ended January 29, 2005, restricted cash consisted of a certificate of deposit held for the lessor of the Company's former combined home office and distribution center of \$32,000 and is included in prepaid expenses and other.
-For the quarter ended April 30, 2005, the Company had no restricted cash balances.
+Restricted Cash-For the year ended January 29, 2005, restricted cash consisted of a certificate of deposit held for the lessor of the Company's former combined home office and distribution center of \$32,000 and is included in prepaid expenses and other.
+At July 30, 2005, the Company had no restricted cash balances.

-Stock Compensation-The Company has stock-based employee compensation plans, which are described further in note 7 below.
-The Company accounts for stock-based employee compensation arrangements on the intrinsic value method in accordance with the provisions of Accounting Principles Board Opinion ("APB") No. 25, "Accounting for Stock Issued to Employees" and related amendments and interpretations.
+Stock Compensation-The Company accounts for stock-based employee compensation arrangements on the intrinsic value method in accordance with the provisions of Accounting Principles Board Opinion ("APB") No. 25, "Accounting for Stock Issued to Employees" and related amendments and interpretations.
 The Company complies with the disclosure provisions of Statement of Financial Accounting Standards No. 123 ("SFAS 123"), "Accounting for Stock-Based Compensation," which requires fair value recognition for employee stock-based compensation.